sternSargentRA/pyTM/Docs/source/ztransforms/properties.rst

 Properties of the Z-Transform
 =============================

  The Z-transform has many useful properties.
-We will list some of theme (without proof) here. [#fprop1]_
+We list some here. [#fprop1]_

 .. csv-table::
     :header: "Property", "n - domain( :math:`x[n]` )", "Z - domain ( :math:`X(z)` )"